 AAA auto insurance is available only to AAA members in various clubs spread across the country.
-Two such AAA clubs were listed on NAIC’s 2020 market share survey at spots 11 and 20, together comprising 2.16% of the overall U.S. market.
 AAA was established in 1902 in related club formats by early car enthusiasts.
-It is today one of the best known car insurers for, among other things, its roadside and travel planning assistance for its members.
+Today, it is one of the best known car insurers for its roadside and travel planning assistance for its members.

 AARP vs AAA: car insurance rates comparison